-Hard Problems Club was founded on June 21, 2012.
-It is the second oldest of Elysian Trust’s sister societies.
-Hard Problems is the equivalent of a “book club” for people who want to discuss and solve hard problems instead.
-It can also be thought of as a virtual community with occasional physical meet-ups for people who would prefer applying their minds to solving uncommonly hard issues pooled from countless sources from the real-world, including from each other.
+Elysian Trust founded Hard Problems Club on June 21, 2012, making it the second oldest of Elysian Trust’s sister societies.
+Hard Problems Club is the equivalent of a “book club” for people who want to discuss and solve hard problems instead.
+One can also think of it as a virtual community with occasional physical meet-ups for people who would prefer applying their minds to solving uncommonly hard issues pooled from countless sources from the real-world, including from each other.
 Effectively, this is an inherent think-tank with the primary focus on collaborative fun.
 One particularly appealing aspect is that members have mutual resources that enable them to tackle problems in a concerted effort, or alone.

 Hard Problems Consulting

 Hard Problems Consulting (HPC) is a for-profit generalist think-tank marketed as a resource for other companies to use to solve a particularly sticky part of a bigger task they are working on, that specialist thinking could not resolve.
 Hard Problem Club’s talent scouting platform liberates genius thinkers who are otherwise misplaced.
 By recruiting problem-solvers from around the world who showcase either tenacity at solving hard-to-untangle problems, a genius for nexialist thinking, or both, HPC has created the world’s first genuinely intersectional think-tank.
 Recently, HPC has found a niche in aiding clients in three different ways: